mmbman/Katagiri/index.md

 description: Zen Dharma Talks by Dainin Katagiri Roshi
 ---

 Dainin Katagiri Roshi was one of the prominent Zen masters who brought Soto Zen Buddhism from Japan to the United States.
-This website carefully transcribes his dharma talks.
+This website carefully transcribes his dharma talks as an aid to study.
 [More about this site](about).

 [List of Talks](list) \| [Summaries](summaries) \| [About](about) \| [Search](search)

 ## Latest Posted Talks

+---

+### Cleanup Sweep

+I am currently going back through the older talks to improve the transcription once again.
+The latest updated transcript is [Fukanzazengi Talk 5](1979-06-13-Fukanzazengi-Talk-5).

 ---